Sharing the stories of who we were, who we are, and who we want to be...

 Our mission is to meet the City’s long-held need for an accessible, public-facing port where we can share the stories of who we were, who we are, and who we want to be.

-The Cambridge Museum of History and Culture seeks to hold our history at its center, anchoring Central Square and the entire network of historical resources in the City.
+The Cambridge Museum of History and Culture seeks to anchor the City's network of historical resources.
 We aspire to be a welcoming, way-finding haven in more ways than one by connecting visitors and residents to archival spaces across Cambridge, and connecting our stories of the past to pathways of hope for the future.

-These projects are all about connecting with local organizations to collectively interact with Cambridge history.
-We're rethinking what it means to help our community engage with the past, and strive to get people involved in shaping the Cambridge Museum in a "building as we climb" approach.
+While we continue our efforts to establish a long-term site for the museum, we're also focusing on bringing individual events and exhibits to the Cambridge community.
+These projects are all about connecting with local organizations and rethinking what it means to help our community engage with the past.
+Right now, we're working to get people involved with shaping the Cambridge Museum in a "building as we climb" approach.